GuruMaps/AndroidManual/02-features.md

 ## Exporting Geodata {#exporting}

-Galileo allows you to export any of you geodata (bookmarks, tracks or whole collections) to files compatible with many other apps in several ways:
+Guru Maps allows you to export any of you geodata (bookmarks, tracks or whole collections) to files compatible with many other apps in several ways:

 #### Share Collections/Tracks/Bookmarks

-Galileo supports File Sharing option that allows you to share your data:
+Guru Maps supports File Sharing option that allows you to share your data:

 * Tap the ![](/assets/icon_share.png) icon on details screen.
 * Tap "Save as KML", "Save as GPX", "Share URL" button.